Wabi-sabi: Ceramics

 As the preference for simplicity and modesty grew, Zen masters came to view ornate Chinese ceramics as overly decorative and ostentatious.
 Japanese potters began to explore freer expressions of beauty, moving away from uniformity and symmetry.
-New kiln technologies introduced varied colors, forms, and textures, allowing the creation of pieces that were unique and nonuniform.
-A particular type of firing was favored for its natural, unpredictable effects and its contribution to organic ash glazes—considered a clear embodiment of wabi-sabi.
+New kiln technologies made a range of colors, forms, and textures possible, and potters produced unique, nonuniform pieces.
+One type of firing was favored for its natural, unpredictable effects and the organic ash glazes it produced, which were regarded as an embodiment of wabi-sabi.

 One example is the white raku bowl Mount Fuji (Shiroraku-Chawan, Fujisan), made by Hon'ami Kōetsu (本阿弥 光悦; 1558 – 27 February 1637), which has been designated a national treasure by the Japanese government.

 Kintsugi, a technique that uses gold lacquer to repair broken pottery, is also regarded as an expression of wabi-sabi.

 Flower arrangement

 Sen no Rikyū rejected the ornate rikka style popular at the time, disliking its rigid formalism and elaborate Chinese vases.
 Instead, he used simple vessels to display flowers, known as chabana, in his tea ceremonies.
 Rather than selecting impressive or cultivated blooms, he preferred wildflowers.
 "Ikebana, like the gardens, uses a living medium in the creative process, and it is this ingredient of life that brings a unique feel to flower arrangements."

 Ikebana then became an important part of the tea ceremony, and the flowers were treated with great respect.
 "When a tea-master has arranged a flower to his satisfaction he will place it on the tokonoma, the place of honour in a Japanese room.
 It rests there like an enthroned prince, and the guests or disciples on entering the room will salute it with a profound bow before making their addresses to the host."